drewhart/geonomics_docs/sphinx_dir/doc.rst

 then use that file to instantiate and run a :code:`Model` using the default parameter values.

+Finally, some brief notes about the structure and style of this documentation:

-Lastly, please note that this documentation is designed to be read from from the beginning (though not necessarily all the way to the end).
-But given the interrelationships between all the components of the package, you will inevitably run into material in different sections that is related.
+  It is designed to be read from from the beginning (though not necessarily all the way to the end, as the information generally becomes increasingly detailed).
+However, given the interrelationships between all the components of a Geonomics :py:`Model`, there are inevitably places where you'll run into material that relates to material from another section.
   To the extent possible, we attempt to cross-reference rather than duplicate information.

+  We assume, throughout, that Genomics has been imported :py:`as gnx` and that Numpy has been imported :py:`as np`.

 Merry modeling!